 There are many ways Apple could launch the features listed above.
 They vary widely in terms of inputs required, time to market, and economics.

 For example, Apple could try to follow in Varo’s footsteps, investing five years and $5M to obtain a national bank charter.
-They could work directly with a bank, as Uber and Lyft did.
+They could work with a bank without a platform, as Uber and Lyft did.
 That would take about two years and $2M.
-Finally, they could work with a banking-as-a-service platform.
+Finally, they could work with an embedded finance platform to partner directly with a bank.
 Even within that framework, there would still be important decisions to make.
 Below are five predictions about Apple’s path to launching banking features.

 Apple would likely choose to partner with an existing platform rather than build its own banking infrastructure.

-Partnering with a banking-as-a-service platform would significantly improve Apple's speed to market, and it would drastically reduce the size of the banking and compliance teams they would need to hire.
+Partnering with an embedded finance platform would significantly improve Apple's speed to market, and it would drastically reduce the size of the banking and compliance teams they would need to hire.

-• Apple won’t rely on legacy banking infrastructure.
-At first glance, it can be hard to tell the difference between bank technology platforms.
+Apple won’t rely on legacy banking infrastructure.
+At first glance, it can be hard to tell the difference between embedded finance platforms.
 But many rely on core banking technologies that were built in the 1980s or 90s.
 Their infrastructure is brittle, breaks often, and is impossible to configure; it severely limits the kinds of financial products—not to mention, speed of execution—that companies like Apple could offer.

 This opportunity doesn’t just apply to Apple